JJMugenyi/myndmap/Website/README.md

 --- ---
 16/05/2023 - Base Website is created: Colour Science, Figma prototype displayed on load

+17/05/2023 - Uploaded a front page.png as the first of many iterations.

 # To-do
 Complete Testimonials text formatting.